abevoelker/gnome-terminal-colorscheme-switcher/README.md

 Usage
 =====
-    rake set scheme=SolarizedLight profile=abe
+    rake set scheme=solarized_light profile=abe

 If a profile is not specified, the `Default` profile will be used:

-    rake set scheme=SolarizedLight
+    rake set scheme=solarized_light

 Adding a theme
 ==============
-Just follow the simple template of the files in the `colorschemes` directory.
+Just follow the simple template of the YML files in the `colorschemes` directory.